cliffhall/node-multi-server-chat/README.md

 and they will establish and maintain connections to each other.
 When an instance receives a message for a user it doesn't know, it will forward it to all its peers.

-And since a user could be connected to multiple server instances with separate clients, the message is also forwarded to peers.
+Also, since a user could be connected to multiple server instances with separate clients, the message is also forwarded to peers.

+## TODO
+In the current implementation, instances have no idea which users are connected to their peers.
+This means there is too much chattiness between peers.
+Basically every message goes out to every server, defeating the purpose of multiple server instances.

+The coming fix will add to the peer-to-peer protocol a message that says when a user connects or disconnects.
+So all peers will be aware of each other's users, and messages will only be forwarded to servers where the recipient has a connection.

 ## Setup